Tensor renormalization group study of cold and dense QCD in the strong coupling limit

 Since each subscript $I_\nu$ and $I'_\nu$ of the initial coefficient tensor $T$ contains six Grassmann indices, the size of the coefficient tensor scales as $64^8$.
 Therefore, it is impractical to construct it explicitly by nested for-loops due to the memory and computational costs.
 To this end, we exploit the sparsity of $T$.
 The Grassmann integration over $\chi$ and $\bar{\chi}$ imposes strong constraints on the nonzero elements of $T$.
 In particular, $i'_\nu$ and $j_\nu$ correspond to the occupation numbers of $\chi^1,\chi^2,\chi^3$, while $i_\nu$ and $j'_\nu$ correspond to those of $\bar{\chi}^1,\bar{\chi}^2,\bar{\chi}^3$.
 Since each of $\chi^1,\chi^2,\chi^3$ (and similarly $\bar{\chi}^1,\bar{\chi}^2,\bar{\chi}^3$) can appear at most once, a necessary condition for $T$ to be nonzero is\footnote{One can impose stricter constraints.
 However, the present framework is sufficient for this model.}

 Accordingly, we construct $T$ in a sparse format and evaluate only the index combinations allowed by Eq.~\eqref{eq:constraints}.
-In the initial truncated SVD step for constructing the five-leg tensor in ATRG, we use the sparse eigensolver \texttt{ARPACK}~\cite{doi:10.1137/1.9780898719628}.
+In the initial truncated singular value decomposition step for constructing the five-leg tensor in ATRG, we use the sparse eigensolver \texttt{ARPACK}~\cite{doi:10.1137/1.9780898719628}.